Stakada/TutorQ/README.md

 - There are three different types of reports: students, tutors, and resources.
 Also, administrators can generate report of detial and accumulated of each type.

 #### People page
+- There are studens, tutors, and coordinators list.

 #### Manage
+- Coordinators and director can add a center and subject.
+When they add a center, they can choose template among 4 choices.

 ## Student

 #### Home page
-- In home page, students can send request and check tutor session list.
--
+- The form requires studens to choose which center they're in, and renders inputs based on center's template.
+For example, Math&Science center's template is number 1, so it renders place, nubmer, and subject inputs.
+- In the tutor session card, studens can look up tutor requests but not editable.

 ## Tutor

 #### Home page
 - Home page retrieves tutor session from database and show in the tutor session card.
+- The UI of tutor sessions differ based on selected center's template.
-Tutors can start, pause, and end the sessions.
+- Tutors can modify (start, pause, and end) session in the tutor session page.

+## Technologies used
+- PHP
+- JavaScript
+- jQuery
+- MySQL
+- HTML
+- CSS
+- Bootstrap
+- chart.js